BEOpenSourceCollabs/EventManagementCore/README.md

 # Event Management System

-user management- login / sign up / roles assigned to users  ( organisers , admins and normal users)
+User management - login / sign up / roles assigned to users  ( organisers, admins and normal users)

 - Event organisers: Should be able to create , edit , update , delete event.
 - Event registration: Normal users can register for an event and since we have limited capacity for events (offline events) this will be checked.